zg2pro/suis.je.antisemite/README.md

 - option 2 is to continue working with github, and go to settings>repository>"pull from a remote repository" to mirror FROM github, this will cause a time difference between pushes to github and sync in gitlab (several minutes each time) either way, you need to import your github_rsa.pub in your gitlab profile

+Then, add your development branch (can be master) to your settings>repository>protected branches, allowing you to access secret variables in job executions
+You can declare secret variables in settings>pipelines Also declare your environments (staging, live) in the environments sections